ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 signed in with a session.
 </link-summary>

+This topic explains how to sign users in from a browser.

+> To validate tokens issued by an OpenID Connect provider, see[](server-oidc-resource-server.md).
+>
-This topic covers signing users in from a browser.
-For an API that validates tokens somebody else issued, see [](server-oidc-resource-server.md).
-For discovery and plugin setup, see [](server-oidc.md).
+> For discovery and plugin setup, see [](server-oidc.md).
+>
+{style="tip"}

 <include from="lib.topic" element-id="oidc_experimental"/>

 ## How the flow works {id="flow"}

 1. The user opens `/oidc/{name}/login`.
-2. Ktor redirects them to the provider, with a `state`, a `nonce`, and a PKCE challenge.
+2. Ktor redirects the user to the provider, with a `state`, a `nonce`, and a PKCE challenge.
-3. The user signs in at the provider and approves the requested scopes.
+3. The user signs in with the provider and approves the requested scopes.
 4. The provider sends them back to `/oidc/{name}/callback` with an authorization code.
 5. Ktor exchanges the code for tokens, validates the ID token, and stores a session.
-6. Your `onAuthenticated` handler runs.
+6. The `onAuthenticated` handler runs.

-You write step 6.
-The plugin creates these routes for you:
+The plugin creates the following routes:

 | Route                   | Method | Created                   |
 |-------------------------|--------|---------------------------|